-- With SELinux enforcing, configure a website to be served from /srv - Don't focus on advanced Apache settings, accomplish this in the simplest way possible: just change the global DocumentRoot.
-Further Apache exercises will follow later in class. - 3.
+- With SELinux enforcing, configure a website to be served from /srv - 2.
+Don't focus on advanced Apache settings, accomplish this in the simplest way possible: just change the global DocumentRoot. - 3.
 Populate a simple index.html file.
-Plain text is acceptable. - The setroubleshoot tool is useful here.
+Plain text is acceptable. - 4.
+The setroubleshoot tool is useful here.
 Don't be confused by any typos in its output.